CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0006-ZigZag-Conversion.md

 #### Approach 1: Iterative Approach

-- **Time Complexity**: O(n), where n is the length of the input string `s`.
+- **Time Complexity**: $O(n)$, where n is the length of the input string `s`.
 We iterate through the entire string once.
-- **Space Complexity**: O(n), where n is the length of the input string `s`.
+- **Space Complexity**: $O(n)$, where n is the length of the input string `s`.
 We use a StringBuilder to store the output.

 #### Approach 2: Using StringBuilder Rows

-- **Time Complexity**: O(n), where n is the length of the input string `s`.
+- **Time Complexity**: $O(n)$, where n is the length of the input string `s`.
 We iterate through the entire string once to fill the rows of the StringBuilder.
-- **Space Complexity**: O(n), where n is the length of the input string `s`.
+- **Space Complexity**:$O(n)$, where n is the length of the input string `s`.
 We use a StringBuilder to store the output.

 #### Approach 3: Direct Construction

-- **Time Complexity**: O(n), where n is the length of the input string `s`.
+- **Time Complexity**: $O(n)$, where n is the length of the input string `s`.
 We iterate through the entire string once to construct the output string.
-- **Space Complexity**: O(n), where n is the length of the input string `s`.
+- **Space Complexity**: $O(n)$, where n is the length of the input string `s`.
 We use a StringBuilder to store the output.

 #### Approach 4: Using Mathematical Formula

-- **Time Complexity**: O(n), where n is the length of the input string `s`.
+- **Time Complexity**: $O(n)$, where n is the length of the input string `s`.
 We iterate through the entire string once to construct the output string.
-- **Space Complexity**: O(n), where n is the length of the input string `s`.
+- **Space Complexity**: $O(n)$, where n is the length of the input string `s`.
 We use a StringBuilder to store the output.

 ### Conclusion

 We explored four different approaches to solve the Zigzag Conversion problem, each offering a unique perspective and trade-offs in terms of simplicity and efficiency.
-All four approaches have a linear time complexity of O(n), where n is the length of the input string `s`.
+All four approaches have a linear time complexity of $O(n)$, where n is the length of the input string `s`.
 The space complexity varies slightly among the approaches but remains linear in terms of the input size.